 Mental Health Award for Swindon Schools

-Healthy Schools has designed, developed and launched a 'Mental Health Award' for Swindon schools to trial.The award aims to reduce mental health stigma at a whole school level and at targetted level.
+Healthy Schools has designed, developed and launched a 'Mental Health Award' for Swindon schools.The award aims to reduce mental health stigma at a whole school level and at targetted level.
 It supports health and wellbeing of staff and pupils, provides relevant and appropriate training for staff to recognise the need and implement support strategies for young people.

 Body Confidence Campaign Toolkit for Schools

 There are numerous programmes to support schools in delivering and promoting self image and confidence for young people, but we have a free resource that schools can access direct from the Healthy schools website in the resources section, (under schemes of work).
 Be Real campaign have launched Body Confidence Camapaign Toolkit for Secondary schools.
 The toolkit is designed with resources to use across 11-16year old age range.
 The toolkit is supported by a research paper 'Somebody like me' from the YMCA who surveyed 2,000 young people and 300 teachers.

 Schools can be awarded with the Be Real Campaign, school badge for their support and commitment to the programme by downloading the kit from: http://www.berealcampaign.co.uk/schools and share their story.

 Charlie Waller Menorial Trust (from 2015) School Mental Health Network